Frequently Asked Questions

 Yes, but there is a course fee.
 Please contact Abbotsford Virtual School for more details at 604.859.9803.

-For online courses: Both secondary and adult students can register through our online registration process.
+For all courses: K-12 and adult students can register through our online registration process.

 Abbotsford Virtual School welcomes all students and provides individual programs and supports as provided by the B.C.
 Ministry of Education.
 Please Contact Us for more details.

-Please contact AVSOffice@abbyschools.ca with an email that lets us know your password is lost and your full name so we can resend it to you.
-Students cannot change passwords.
-These are maintained by the system operators.
+Please request a new password under "forgot username or password" from the login screen of your course.
+If you still encounter problems please contact AVSOffice@abbyschools.ca with an email that lets us know your password is lost and your full name so we can resend it to you.

 Students who have reached more than 50% of the course completed are not allowed to withdraw.
 If the student does not complete the remaining items in the course, the student will be assigned a mark based upon all work expected.
 This may result in a failing grade.